 - Extensions cannot be granted for project whose approved end dates have already passed.

 - By default, one 6-month extension will be granted when warranted.
 If additional time is needed, provide justification in your modification request.
 Only one no-cost extension will be granted per project.

 Notify CLIR of a change in PI immediately to avoid lapses in communication.

 CLIR’s Grants Team understands that staffing changes can occur during the course of a project.
 Project staff should inform CLIR immediately of such changes by completing the Grant Modification Form.
 Additional documentation may be required, including but not limited to a letter on institutional letterhead and a C.V. for the new Principal Investigator.

 Any requests for an allocation of funds different than the original budget approved by CLIR should be prepared to share the following information:

 - The amount of funds remaining in the grant;

 - If funds are expected to remain at the close of the project and approximately how much; and,

 - A brief description of how the funds will be spent.

-After reviewing the submitted Grant Modification Form, CLIR Staff may determine additional materials are necessary for approval.
+After reviewing the submitted Grant Modification Form, CLIR Staff may determine additional materials are required for approval, such as a revised project budget.
 Additional instructions will be provided if necessary.